-To determine if a project exceeds SMAQMD ozone precursor thresholds (65 lbs/day of NOx or ROG) and thus, requires an AQMP, enter all project land uses into CalEEMod and run the project with default settings.
-Check the estimated total daily emissions for Summer NOx, Summer ROG, Winter NOx, and Winter ROG in the full build-out year.
-If any of these values are 65 lbs/day or higher, the project is considered operationally significant and should prepare an AQMP as described below.
+To determine if a project exceeds SMAQMD ozone precursor or particulate thresholds and thus, requires an AQMP, enter all project land uses into CalEEMod and run the project with default settings.
+Check the estimated total daily emissions for Summer NO ${x}$, Summer ROG, Winter NO ${x}$, Winter ROG, Summer PM ${10}$ and PM ${2.5}$ and Winter PM ${10}$ and PM ${2.5}$ in the full build-out year 2 .
+If any of these values meet or exceed the pollutant significance thresholds, the project is considered operationally significant and should prepare an AQMP.
+Ozone precursor AQMP development is described below.
+AQMPs for particulates should focus on all feasible mitigation to reduce particulate emissions below the thresholds of significance if possible.

-Setting a reduction target
+Setting a reduction target for ozone precursor emissions